Kyuuhachi/Aureole/guide/src/music.md

 `BgmWait` is similar to `FadeWait`, as discussed in the previous chapter.
-It makes the script wait until the `BgmStop` has finished -- it may otherwise feel janky to have the scene progress while the audio is still fading. out.
+It makes the script wait until the `BgmStop` has finished -- it may otherwise feel janky to have the scene progress while the audio is still fading out.

 Finally, `BgmPlay` tell the game to start playing a new track.
 The way these IDs map to filenames is done through a file called `t_bgmtbl._dt`.
 Calmare does